groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/CustomDatabaseContexts.md

 ## Controlling writes with a custom database manager

-Now that it is impossible to perform arbitraty writes from the `databaseContext` environment value, some applications need views to perform controlled database writes.
+Now that it is impossible to perform arbitraty writes from the `databaseContext` environment value, some applications need views to perform controlled database writes — again, for convenience, or rapid prototyping.

 To do that, first define a "database manager" type that declares the set of permitted writes with dedicated methods.
 For example: